 The Institution is constantly trying to become more efficient and effective and save operational costs.
 This year alone the University has leveraged the ServiceNow platform and created a contract review and routing process; a digital PAF-personal action forms approval and signature process which eliminates the need for paper and allows faster processing.
 This helps employees who are already working all out to devote some of their time for other work requirements and increased duties.
 Human Resources implemented electronic onboarding which reduces response times to applicants and hiring managers, decreases time to hire, and improves the applicant experience.
 HR moved to the electronic scanning of our personnel files into the Extender Document Management System.
-We also rolled out Manager Self-Services to the campus and eliminated the use of paper PAFs (Personnel Action Forms) for more than 80% of our transactions.
-We had already implemented the use of ServiceNow for requesting generic webpage modifications and edits.
-ServiceNow is being developed to automate student processes associated with fee payment drops and no-show student reporting which will eliminate hours of work for multiple staff who currently do these processes manually.
+We also rolled out Manager Self-Services to the campus and eliminated the use of paper PAFs for more than 80% of our transactions.
+We had already implemented the use of ServiceNow for webpage edits.?????

 The Department of Public Safety has been extremely intentional in managing revenue by working on several process improvements to bring efficiency to the department.
-The department previously had identified 3 areas to work on and continues to monitor these areas.
-1. Inventory management.
-Employees developed an "active" list of items within the department.
-This ensures Public Safety uses inventory on hand effectively and does not order items already in stock.
-2. Ordering for the department.
-We have streamlined and centralized the process and all ordering goes through a single point to assist with monitoring items, right sizing orders, and eliminating duplicative orders.
-3. Collection of fines and fees.
+The department previously had identified 3 areas to work on and continues to monitor these areas which include inventory.
+Inventory management.
+We have team members to keep an "active" list of items within the department.
+This ensures we are use our current inventory on hand effectively and do not order items already in stock.
+Ordering for the department.
+We have streamlined the process and all ordering goes through a single point to assist with monitoring items, excessive orders, and duplicative orders.
+Collection of fines and fees.
 The police clerk duties were reviewed, and this position has been instrumental in helping with the timely collection of fines and other revenue owed to the department.